What can you do if you're suffering from job search anxiety?

 2. Set realistic goals and deadlines

 A great way to relieve some of the stress when looking for a job is to set smaller bite-sized goals and deadlines that won't overwhelm you.
-Rather than sitting at your laptop applying for jobs for 6 or 7 hours at a time, set aside 1-2 hours each day and then do some self-care activities & put the job hunt to the back of your mind.
+Rather than sitting at your laptop applying for jobs for 6 or 7 hours at a time, set aside 1-2 hours each day and then do some self-care activities and put the job hunt to the back of your mind.
 Although getting a job may seem like the biggest pressure, you can't let it absorb all of your time.

 One day, you might set a goal to re-vamp your Linkedin account, the next day, you might spend an hour or two working on your cv and so on.
 Doing tasks like this will help you feel productive and might help you secure that dream job after all.